-Living facilities on site include shared dorms and private rooms, shared composting toilets, a shared bathing platform over a crystal clear jungle stream, and kitchen and dining hall where meals are served-all rustic and designed to minimize our environmental impact.
-An irrigated shade house, a flight cage for research on Lepidoptera, and a trail network that provides access to numerous rain forest habitats are also available.
+Living facilities on site include shared dorms and private rooms, shared composting toilets, open-air cold showers, a shared bathing platform over a crystal clear jungle stream, and a kitchen and dining hall where meals are served-all rustic yet comfortable and designed to minimize our environmental impact.

+Laboratory space, a study area, an irrigated shade house, a flight cage for research on Lepidoptera, and a trail network that provides access to numerous rainforest habitats are also available.

-The ASA maintains a number of projects at the site, including biological research and monitoring and sustainable tropical agriculture projects.
-Through these projects, our international team of faculty, staff, and visitors works to mitigate the impacts of human activities in the region, and stem the loss of species as the Amazon experiences unprecedented change.
+The ASA maintains a number of projects at the site that span biological research and monitoring and sustainable tropical agriculture.
+Through these projects our international team of faculty, staff, and visitors works to mitigate the impacts of human activities in our area and throughout the region, and stem the loss of species as the Amazon rainforest that surrounds us experiences unprecedented change.

-V. FAQ
+FAQ